 Any property found on College premises is to be recorded in the Porters' Lodge and will be held there for a minimum of 3 months after which low value items will be taken to a charity shop and cash will be donated to the Staff Hardship Fund.
-High value items may, at the discretion of the Head Porter and Human Resources Manager, be auctioned off to staff by inviting sealed bids with the proceeds being for the Staff Hardship Fund.
+High value items may, at the discretion of the Head Porter and Head of Human Resources, be auctioned off to staff by inviting sealed bids with the proceeds being for the Staff Emergency Fund.